 Our kit is still in development and has a white-metal structure with resin trays and a choice of white-metal or ready built bogies, we expect to release this during 2015

-Alice is shown here without her etched brass footplate and rear sheet on a test chassis, there will be plenty of opportunities for detailing as your favourite loco.
+Alice is shown here along with Lily, there will be plenty of opportunities for detailing as your favourite loco.

 Based on a drawing by Colin Binnie, this locomotive is designed to be an easy beginner's kit consisting of a ready to run chassis and only 5 white-metal castings.
 A typical contractors loco, Lily is representative of early engines produced or altered by many small locomotive works, many of which had long and varied lives throughout the country.